RizaHKhan/employee_management_backend/README.md

 1. HR manager login into app.
 2. Proceeds to specify **departments** and their **managers**
 3. When adding managers, email will be a required field.
 Once saved, an email will be sent to the manager who will be sent a link to register with the app.
 Upon their first login, they will be asked to enter a new password.

+# DB Connection steps

+1. You need to configure your database connection